 When you're uploading images to your website use the file names, your captions and your alt text in your file data to help search engines understand what your image is about.

 Photoshop and Lightroom both make it easy to embed a lot of this information right into your file.

 Here is an example of where you can input File Data in Photoshop.

 Simply go to File >> File Info and you'll get this window to edit your description and IPTC data:

 Some agencies will even let you use that file information on their sites to help your images get found.

 Because remember: it may be a numbers game but if you play smart you can be in it to win it.

 LET ME HELP YOU!

-If you're not ready to dive into portfolio building, that's totally ok too.
+If you're not ready for a full on mentorship, that's totally ok too.

 I would love for you to join us, ask questions, share your journey and let us support you!